 PLAYER CODE OF CONDUCT 2023-2024

 DANA, in line with England Netball, is working to establish a safe, fair, and inclusive sporting environment.
-We ask that all those involved in netball follow The England Netball Conde Of Conduct to ensure that all games are played in the best spirit of the game.
+We ask that all those involved in netball follow The England Netball Code Of Conduct to ensure that all games are played in the best spirit of the game.

 This includes, but is not limited to the following: